New-Languages-for-NLP/course-materials/intro.md

-Welcome to your Jupyter Book
+New Languages for NLP: Building Linguistic Diversity in the Digital Humanities
 ============================

-This is a small sample book to give you a feel for how book content is structured.
+This is a book that contains instructional materials for our workshops.

-Check out the content pages bundled with this sample book to get started.